 And of course, the bad lawyer jokes never disappear!
 Spare me.
 You can see why I just want to be an ordinary woman without the lawyer baggage.

-Then there’s the inevitable questions & comments about lawyers’ court room dress, the black robes & white jabots worn in various courts, much of them (the questions) understandable.
+Then there’s the inevitable questions & comments about the legal fashion, the lawyers’ court room dress, the black robes, horsehair wigs & white jabots worn in various courts, much of them (the questions) understandable.
+What other profession wears such fusty and out of touch gear?
 Certainly there is intrigue with court dress in Australia.

-There are those who hate lawyers until they need one & then things change rapidly.
+There are those who hate lawyers, run them down, avoid them, until they need one & then things change rapidly.
 The call for help comes any time, day or night.
-It’s fascinating to watch people suddenly change their tune & start appreciating me & what I do.
+It’s fascinating to watch people suddenly change their tune & start appreciating us lawyers & what we do.

-… such are the perils of being trapped in a lawyer’s body.
+Such are the perils of being an ordinary woman trapped in a lawyer’s body!